pyodide/pyodide/docs/using_pyodide_from_iodide.md

 export USE_LOCAL_PYODIDE=1
 ```

-The follow the building and running instructions for Iodide as usual.
+Then follow the building and running instructions for Iodide as usual.

 Then, build Pyodide using the regular instructions in `../README.md`.
 Copy the
 contents of Pyodide's build directory to your Iodide checkout's `build/pyodide`